sylvain-meunier/stageL3/readme.md

 ## L3 Internship

-This repository contains results, examples and algorithm implementations of the work presented in `report.pdf`
+This repository contains results, examples and algorithm implementations of the work presented in `report.pdf`.
+Since the latter has been written in [Typst](https://typst.app/), which currently have some issues when it comes to printing, one should consider `printable-report.pdf` for such use.

+### Notation
+The Estimator and quantized approaches are known as TempoTracker and QuantiTracker respectively in this code and associated figures.

 ## Dependencies